-We accrue interest and penalties on our uncertain tax positions as a component of our provision for income taxes.
-There was no amount of interest and penalties recognized as an expense during 2016 or 2015.
+Interest and penalties are accrued on uncertain tax positions as a component of the provision for income taxes.
+There was no amount of interest and penalties recognized as an expense during 2018, 2017 and 2016.

-Our income tax returns are generally considered closed to examination when we file a notice of determination with the taxing authority.
+The Company's income tax returns are generally considered closed to examination when a notice of determination is filed with the taxing authority.
 No such notice has been filed to date.
+The most recent tax return filed by the Company is for the year ended December 31, 2016.

-13. COMMITMENTS AND CONTINGENCIES
+NOTE 12.
+COMMITMENTS AND CONTINGENCIES